mb-dev/plan-my-time/README.md

 [![Build Status](https://travis-ci.org/mb-dev/plan-my-time.svg?branch=master)](https://travis-ci.org/mb-dev/plan-my-time/)

 # About Plan My Time
-Plan My Time is a is free, open-source time management app built in React/Python.
+Plan My Time is a is an open-source time management app built in React/Python.

 The main goal of the application is to be able to assist with tracking of short repeat tasks.
 Examples: